atlassian/react-beautiful-dnd/docs/guides/screen-reader.md

 ## `VoiceOver` on Mac

-If you are using Mac, then you are welcome to test against the inbuilt `VoiceOver` screen reader.
+If you are using Mac, test against the inbuilt `VoiceOver` screen reader.
 Here is a [quick start guide](https://www.imore.com/how-enable-voiceover-mac)

 > To start `VoiceOver`: <kbd>`cmd`</kbd> + <kbd>`f5`</kbd>

+## `NVDA` on Windows

+If you are using Windows 7 SP 1 or later, [download the free NVDA screen reader](https://www.nvaccess.org/download/).
+Here is a very comprehensive [NVDA user guide](https://www.nvaccess.org/files/nvda/documentation/userGuide.html).

 ## That's all folks